Alba-Elektronica/Arduino-Uno-LCD-3-sensors/README.md

 There is a short description of the pinout for each experiment in the header of each file.
 A brief description of the experiments:
+1. Experimenten with microphone on the analog pin A0.
+The level of noise is outputed on LCD.
+2.